THUDM/GLM-4/finetune_demo/README_en.md

 ## Hardware check

 **The data in this document are tested in the following hardware environment.
-The actual operating environment requirements and the GPU memory occupied by the operation are slightly different.
-Please refer to the actual operating environment.**
+The actual operating environment requirements and the video memory occupied by the operation are slightly different.
+Please refer to the actual operating environment.
+The fine-tuned resource usage is set according to the configuration file in the configs folder**

 Test hardware information:

 + OS: Ubuntu 22.04